-- 7.15 The Competitive Coordinator (for competitive teams) and Divisional Coordinators (for recreational teams) are responsible to ensure there are Team Officials for teams.
-Selection for coaches for teams will be the responsibility of a Coach Selection Committee which is typically comprised of the KPMHA Head Coach/Development Coordinator, respective Divisional and/or Competitive Coordinator, 1st Vice President.
-The Executive Committee will designate who will be on the Coach Selection Committee for each hockey season.
-Team Officials for competitive teams will be decided first, given competitive team rosters must be established prior to the recreational teams.
-The Coach Selection Committee will recommend team head coaches and Team Managers, for each team, to the Executive Committee, given the vital responsibilities these officials have for the team.
-The Executive Committee may give the Coach Selection Committee the authority to designate head coaches and Team Managers, without Executive Committee approvals, if deemed necessary. - 7.16 Member interest in coaching will be initially obtained through annual registration.
-The Competitive/Divisional Coordinators will provide the KPMHA Head Coach/Development Coordinator with a preliminary list of members interested in coaching duties.
-The KPMHA Head Coach/Development Coordinator will review the list to assess whether or not preliminary interest in coaching will meet the needs of the teams and Association.
+- The Head Coach/Competitive Director and Divisional Directors are responsible for ensuring that there are team officials for teams.
+Selection for coaches for teams will be the responsibility of a Coach Selection Committee which is typically comprised of the Head Coach/Competitive Director, respective Divisional Director and first Vice President.
+The Board of Directors will designate who will be on the Coach Selection Committee for each hockey season.
+Team officials for competitive teams will be decided first, given that competitive team rosters must be established prior to the recreational teams.
+The Coach Selection Committee will recommend team head and team managers, for each team, to the Board of Directors, given the vital responsibilities these officials have for the team.
+The Board of Directors may give the Coach Selection Committee the authority to designate head coaches and team managers, without Board of Directors approvals, if deemed necessary. - 7.16 Members interested in coaching need to fill out the online application, found under the "Coaches" tab on the KPMHA website and a new electronic CRC by May 25th. - I. The member applying will provide support of CRC submission. - II.
+The Registrar director will provide the divisional directors and the Head Coach/ Competitive director with a preliminary list of members interested in coaching duties. - III.
+The Head Coach/ Competitive director will review the list to assess whether or not preliminary interest in coaching will meet the needs of the teams and the association.